bungle/awesome-resty/README.md

 * [lua-resty-lrucache](https://github.com/openresty/lua-resty-lrucache) — Lua-land LRU Cache based on LuaJIT FFI
 * [Ledge](https://github.com/pintsized/ledge) — A Lua application for OpenResty, providing HTTP cache functionality for Nginx, using Redis as a cache / metadata store

+#### Metrics and Statistics

+* [LUAMETER](https://luameter.com/) — A Lua module for Nginx that records and provides key status and performance metrics, right from within Nginx and in real-time (Proprietary)
+* [ngxtop](https://github.com/lebinh/ngxtop) — Real-Time metrics for nginx server

 #### Logging